Talmei Yaffe: History

-Talmei Yaffe was founded in 1950 as a kibbutz by Jewish immigrants from Poland and Romania on the former lands of the depopulated Palestinian village of Barbara.
+Talmei Yaffe was founded in 1950 as a kibbutz by Jewish immigrants from Poland and Romania, on the lands of the former depopulated Palestinian village of Barbara.
 It was named after Leib Yaffe, a director-general of Keren Hayesod who was killed in the car bombing of the Jewish Agency building in Jerusalem in 1948.
 In 1961 it was converted to a moshav shitufi.

 In 2005 some families evacuated from settlements in Gush Katif were resettled in Talmei Yaffe following the Israeli disengagement from Gaza.